-All participants will be asked to complete a short, anonymous demographics survey (either on paper or via the Field Notes app).
+All participants will be asked to complete an anonymous demographics survey (via a digital version of the form that can be emailed back to the researcher, verbally over a call, or on paper).
 This will enable us to monitor and describe the diversity of our population and seek perspectives which are missing.